A Tempest in a Box, with Instructions

 Prospero’s Puppets is a 30-minute adaptation of Shakespeare’s The Tempest that uses puppets, objects and media devices, a playscript with visual cues, and an action score designed for ease-of-performance by small, gently-rehearsed groups.
 All the elements are assembled as a “kit” and are included in a box suggesting a huge book, out of which the performance is “unpacked” live.

-The piece is devised by Michael R Caplan, with text adaptation is based on his self-produced, hour-long The Tempest Trailer (2012, The Citadel, Toronto).
+The piece is devised and adapted by Michael R. Caplan.
 The graphic presentation of the script, drawing on Michael’s extensive background in page design and typography, suggests emotional, rhythmic and tonal cues for the performers.
 The movements and actions are simple, direct and evocative, employing stylistic modalities like choric gesture and presentational performance art – bringing to bear Michael’s experience in experimental theatre, contemporary dance and community-based events.

 The puppets are created by Nell Coleman, puppet- and costume-maker for, among others, Toronto’s renowned Little Red Theatre Company, esteemed choreographer James Kudelka, and Poculi Ludique Societas, the Medieval & Renaissance Players of Toronto, in addition to having run her own costume company and founded a strolling puppet troupe.
 Contributing artists include Order of Canada recipient, choreographer David Earle, assisting with the movement score.
 Performers are drawn from the local communities, schools and organizations that book the production, with rehearsals directed by House of ShAkE.